mars-research/redleaf/README.md

 ## Building

-You need a very recent nightly Rust toolchain with the `rust-src` component.
+You need a very recent nightly Rust toolchain with the `rust-src` component, and also the `nasm` assembler.
 If you wish to generate a bootable `.iso` image (required for the `qemu` targets), you also need to have `grub-mkrescue` in your PATH.

 ```